-- (i) The City is not then in default as to any covenant, condition or obligation prescribed by any ordinance authorizing the issuance of the Previously Issued Bonds, the Bonds or any Additional Bonds; - (ii) Each of the special Funds created for the payment and security of the Previously Issued Bonds, the Bonds and any Additional Bonds then Outstanding contain the amount of money then required to be on deposit therein; - (iii) The Additional Bonds shall be scheduled to mature or be payable as to principal on June 1 or December 1 (or both) in each year the same are to be Outstanding or during the term thereof. - (iv) The City has secured a certificate or opinion of a Certified Public Accountant to the effect that, according to the books and records of the City, the Revenues for the last completed Fiscal Year, or for 12 consecutive months out of the 18 months immediately preceding the month in which the ordinance authorizing the issuance of the then proposed Additional Bonds is passed, are at least equal to 1.25 times the maximum annual Debt Service for all Outstanding Parity Bonds after giving effect to the issuance of the Additional Bonds then being issued.
-In making a determination of the Revenues, the Accountant may take into consideration a change in the charges for services afforded by the System that became effective at least 30 days prior to the last day of the period for which Revenues are determined and, for purposes of satisfying the above Revenues test, make a pro forma determination of the Revenues of the System for the period of time covered by his certification or opinion based on such change in charges being in effect for the entire period covered by the certificate or opinion of the Accountant. - (v) The ordinance authorizing the Additional Bonds (i) requires that deposits shall be made into the Bond Fund in amounts adequate to pay the principal and interest requirements of the Additional Bonds as the same become due; and (ii) provides that the aggregate amount to be accumulated and maintained in the Reserve Fund shall be increased to an amount equal to the Reserve Fund Requirement for all Bonds to be Outstanding after the issuance of said Additional Bonds.
-Such additional amount shall be so accumulated in not more than sixty months from the date of the Additional Bonds.
+- (a) The City is not then in default as to any covenant, condition or obligation prescribed by any ordinance authorizing the issuance of the Outstanding Bonds: - (b) Each of the special Funds created for the payment and security of the Bonds and the Outstanding Bonds contain the amount of money then required to be on deposit therein; - (c) The City has secured from a Certified Public Accountant a certificate showing that the Net Earnings (definition under paragraph (f) below) of the System for either the completed fiscal year next preceding the date of the Additional Bonds or a consecutive twelvemonth period out of the last fifteen months next preceding the date of the Additional Bonds is equal to at least 1.25 times the average annual principal and interest requirements (calculated on a fiscal year basis) of all bonds, which will be outstanding after the issuance of the proposed Additional Bonds.
+However, should the certificate of the accountant certify that the Net Earnings of the System for the period covered thereby were less than required above, and a change in the rates and charges for water and sewer services afforded by the System became effective at least 60 days prior to the last day of the period covered by the accountant's certificate, and an independent engineer or engineering firm having a favorable reputation with respect to such matters will certify, that, had such change in rates and charges been effective for the entire period covered by the accountant's certificate, the Net Earnings of the System covered by the accountant's certificate would have been, in his or their opinion, equal to at least 1.25 times the average annual principal and interest requirements (calculated on a fiscal year basis) of the Outstanding Bonds after giving effect to the issuance of the Additional Bonds, then, in such event, the coverage specified in the first sentence of this paragraph shall not be required for the period specified, and such accountant's certificate will be sufficient if accompanied by an engineer's certificate to the above effect; - (d) The ordinance authorizing the Additional Bonds (A) requires that deposits shall be made into the Interest and Sinking Fund in amounts adequate to pay the principal and interest requirements of the Additional Bonds as the same become due; and (B) provides that the aggregate amount to be accumulated and maintained in the Reserve Fund shall be increased to an amount equal to the Reserve Fund Requirement for all Bonds to be outstanding after the issuance of said Additional Bonds.
+Such additional amount shall be so accumulated in not more than sixty months from the date of the Additional Bonds, in equal monthly installments, commencing on the 25th day of the month immediately succeeding the Closing Date, and on the 25th day of each month thereafter until an amount equal to the Reserve Fund Requirement is on deposit; and - (e) The Additional Bonds are scheduled to mature only on June 1, and the interest thereon is scheduled to be paid on June 1 and December 1.